 I didn't visit the castle as I wanted to head straight to Vintgar Gorge.
 It's €10 to get in but I have heard mixed reviews.
 The views are spectacular but the castle itself is disappointing.
 Have a look for yourself and see what you think.
 Personally it depends how much time you want to spend there but after 3 hours in the morning, we fancied moving on.

-Where to Eat & Drink at Lake Bled
+Where to Eat & Drink on your Lake Bled Day Trip

 An absolute must, the home of the famous Bled Cake.
 You cannot visit Bled and not indulge yourself.
 A huge piece of cake is €4 and a wine is around €4 too so the prices are fair.
 I have to say Bled cake is delicious and there are days I look back wishing I could stuff my face with multiple pieces.
 It really is THAT good.